 Entrepreneurially, we have filed more than 15 patent applications and intellectual disclosures to date.
 In 2009, we co-founded PHusis Therapeutics to translate our promising cancer therapies currently at the different stages of preclinical and clinical studies.
 We also co-founded TheraXen Technologies to further develop our PH domain-based technologies.
 These intensive experiences signify our resolve as scientific entrepreneurs to translate our laboratory discoveries to product commercialization and clinical patient treatment.

-We have been supported by a vareity of funding agencies:
+We have been supported by numerous funding agencies: